 The sign-up process is easy and quick as usual.
-In the main page, you can see that it is free to join and that the process is very simple.
+On the main page, you can see that it is free to join and that the process is very simple.

 According to the main page, you have to complete offers, surveys, and tasks.
 Nothing else!
 Of course, this is not everything you need about the website.

-If you want to go ahead and use Paid Offers, I highly encourage you to first read the FAQ and terms and conditions located at the bottom of the page.
+If you want to use Paid Offers, I highly encourage you to first read the FAQ and terms and conditions at the bottom of the page.

 The Big List Of Offers